 Can you whisper that in my ear?

 Struggling to get control of your own parenting triggers?
-Our upcoming LIVE workshop can help you understand what's going on beneath the surface, discover regulating strategies that will help you stay and return to calm, and help you create new, gracious responses to common struggles.
+Our Transform Your Parenting Triggers can help you understand what's going on beneath the surface, discover regulating strategies that will help you stay and return to calm, and help you create new, gracious responses to common struggles.
 Learn more here.